 Balance Exercises for Seniors

 Unfortunately, there is no “fountain of youth” you can employ to keep from aging.
-Over time, everyones bodies begin to wear out and their balance will suffer.
-However, by performing the following exercises on a regular basis, seniors can retain more of their current balance and possibly regain some they lost.
+Over time, everyone's bodies change and overall balance will naturally decrease.
+However, by performing the following exercises on a regular basis, seniors can retain more of their current balance and possibly regain some they may have lost.

 How Often Should Balance Exercises Be Performed?

 Strengthening the body and working on improving balance will go a long way in creating more enjoyable senior years.
-Encourage your loved one to start now to improve their balance and thus keep their mobility for as long as possible!
+Get started now to improve your balance and keep your mobility for as long as possible!
 For information on finding a senior friendly fitness facility download our free checklist today!